Movie Theatre Business Model | How do Movie Theatres Make Money

 For example, some theatres also operate on a slightly changed pricing mechanism.
 They can give out some special seats for people who are willing to pay more.
 Those with premium seats would enjoy more comfort and more accessibility while watching the movie.
 All these are made in adjustments to improve the overall movie-going experience for the people.

-Up till the February of 2020 BC (Before corona), Movies were first released in theatres and played exclusively for at least 75 days before home release.
-Home release means streaming online, video on demand and DVDs etcetera.
+Up till February 2020, before Corona, movies were first released in theatres and played exclusively for at least 75 days before home release.
+Home release means streaming online, video-on-demand DVDs etcetera.

 Then came the lockdown era which changed the whole scene.
-Every movie theatre and cinema hall were shut.
+Every movie theatre was shut and the cinema business saw a tremendous downfall.
 Movies began flowing in a different medium, never expected before.
-That was the inception of day and date releases, in which a movie was available to watch the same day it hits the theatres.
+That was the inception of day and date releases, in which a movie was available to watch the same day it hit the theatres.
 So, it was available for renting or streaming on the day of its release.
 This was a huge shift in cinema.
 Which also led to the shift in profits of cinema and box office.

 As this trend continued, the viability of these options began to diminish.
-The profits were distributed to OTTs and it changed the behaviour of moviegoers.
-This puts up the question of what is the next strategy for spreading movies?
+The profits were distributed to OTTs and it changed the behavior of moviegoers.
+This puts up the question of what is the next strategy for spreading movies.

 Behavioural Change of Moviegoers

-Covid 19 encouraged two new behaviours - First behaviour was to watch movies in the comfort of our home.
+COVID-19 encouraged two new behaviors - The first behavior was to watch movies in the comfort of our home.
 The reason for the decline in ticket sales is that home entertainment options have risen.

-Secondly, studios now care about their own distributions.
-They are making their own streaming services to capture more market share for the film.
+Secondly, studios now care about their distribution.
+They are making their streaming services to capture more market share for the film.
 Hence the pandemic caused studios to rethink their movie releasing and revenue model behaviours.
-Which was not to mention at least a century old method earlier.
+Which was not to mention at least a century-old method earlier.

 The Expected Future of Film Distribution

 On the other hand, Reliance Entertainment and T Series are hoping for the comeback of big screens in our society.
-They are reportedly inducing about a thousand crores ($135 million) for the big screen releases.
+They reportedly invest about INR 1,000 crores ($135 million) in big-screen releases.

 Conclusion

-How this balancing act between theatrical releases and streaming online will go, this is to be seen.
+How this balancing act between theatrical releases and streaming online will go, is to be seen.
 Only time will tell how studios manage to find a fit in these twisted markets.
-We discussed how the cinema halls earn money.
+We discussed how the cinema hall business earn money.
 We also saw how a film is distributed in a geographical area.

 There is a lot of money that can be earned in this industry, it is often abbreviated as one of the most profitable domains.
 The entertainment sector has also been boosted by the ongoing global pandemic.